Get our FREE IIFYM Weight Loss Starter Guide

 The effects of sulforaphane may convince you never to pass on the Brussels sprouts again at Thanksgiving: the highest food sources of sulforaphane are Brussels sprouts, broccoli sprouts, cabbage and raw broccoli.

-The point from no.2 also applies here: this food group count minimally against your carb and calorie goals from your Custom Macro Blueprint, and are easily incorporated in the recommended doses daily.
+The point from no.2 also applies here: this food group count minimally against your carb and calorie goals from your Macro Blueprint, and are easily incorporated in the recommended doses daily.

 Sulforaphane protects against the accumulation of amyloid-β, the plaque which builds up in AD, and oxidative damage to the brain (26; 27).